Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

 Unlike in other countries, you don’t need to make the investment before you’re approved for the visa.
 A simple declaration saying that you commit to using the funds for the investment is enough to get your application approved.

-That’s great because, otherwise, you could be making an investment and end up getting rejected for the investor visa – a situation that no one would like to be in, really.
+That’s great because, otherwise, you could be making an investment and end up getting rejected for the Golden Visa – a situation that no one would like to be in, really.

 To apply for this certificate, you’ll complete a bunch of forms online and attach the necessary documents to the platform.
 You’ll do that by scanning them.